-Tax Levy Frequently Asked Questions (FAQs)
+Frequently Asked Questions Regarding IRS Tax Levies (FAQs)

-Can a Tax Levy be stopped?
+Can a Tax Levy Be Released?

-How can I avoid a Levy?
+How Can I Avoid a Tax Levy?

 The best way to avoid a tax levy is to stay in full compliance with the IRS.
 In other words, filing on time and paying the tax you owe.
 Moreover, you also need to respond to any notices you receive from the IRS.
 If you cannot afford to pay your taxes, let the IRS know and try to make arrangements.